-4) Electronic or Mail Ballots.
-All nominations and elections shall be by eletronic or mail ballot.
+4) Paper or Electronic Ballots.
+All nominations and elections shall be by paper or eletronic ballot.

 5) Tie Votes.
 All tie vote shall be resolved by drawing lots.
 The Graduate Dean shall do so in the presence of the Graduate Council.

 6) Nomination Process.
-Nominations for the Graduate Council shall be by electronic or mail ballot as follows.
+Nominations for the Graduate Council shall be by paper or electronic ballot as follows.
 The Graduate Dean shall determine which eligible members of the Graduate Faculty are willing to serve.
 This process shall take place at least two (2) weeks prior to the nomination ballot.

 7) Election.
 Each voting Graduate Faculty member shall have one (1) vote for each representative from his/her College or stand-alone school.

 8) Vacancies.
 In the event that a vacancy occurs in the Graduate Council, the Dean in the academic area in which the vacancy occurs shall submit to the Council the names of no more than three (3) voting members of the Graduate Faculty who have indicated their willingness to serve on the Council.
 From these nominations, the Council will select the person to fill the unexpired term.
 Any person filling an unexpired term remains fully eligible for election to Graduate Council, and the time of service while filling a vacated position is not subject to the limitation described in 8.4.5(B)(9).